Kelly Fremon Craig: 2010s

 In 2011 Fremon Craig completed another script titled Besties and sent the script to James L. Brooks.
 Brooks bought the script and it was announced that Fremon Craig would direct the film and Brooks would serve as a producer and mentor for her first film.
 No updates were issued for the feature until August 2015, when Hailee Steinfeld was announced to star in the film.
 Casting continued until October of that same year, with filming commencing that same month.

 The film was released by STX Entertainment in fall 2016 under its new title The Edge of Seventeen to critical praise and it was a modest financial hit.
 Fremon Craig kept a series of journals that helped inspire her while writing The Edge of Seventeen.
 She took some of these journal entries and formed them into the script.
 For research on the film and script, Fremon Craig went to high schools and hung out with teenagers to better understand what their lives were like.
 Fremon Craig also provided uncredited rewrites (and was briefly attached as co-screenwriter) for the 2018 Transformers spin-off film, Bumblebee, which also starred Steinfeld.

 2020s

 Fremon Craig was originally attached as the sole screenwriter for an animated film adaptation of Scooby-Doo for Warner Animation Group.
 The film, released as Scoob! in 2020, was instead rewritten by Adam Sztykiel, Jack Donaldson, Derek Elliott, Matt Lieberman, Eyal Podell, and Jonathon E. Stewart.
-Fremon Craig is currently collaborating again with James L. Brooks in the film adaptation of the Judy Blume book Are You There God?
+Fremon Craig collaborated again with James L. Brooks in the film adaptation of the Judy Blume book Are You There God?
 It's Me, Margaret.